enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 == Superposition

-Duplication nodes have in a similar situation.
+Duplication nodes have a similar situation.
 When duplicating the identity function, the commutation rewrite rule necessarily results in two duplication nodes that have opposite polarities:

 #post.canvas({